yaya2devops/bachelor-guide/docs/overview.md

 <details>
 <summary>
-6. How many pages You suggest I do for my report?
+6. How many pages do you suggest I perform  for my report?
 </summary>

 I highly recommend doing a 40 "plus" pages for your PFA.
 So you can aim and feel comfortable for 80 plus on your PFE.

+My "PFE" by the 3rd year ended up 172+ pages, <a href="https://pfe-webo.ya-ya.tech">learn more</a>.

 </details>

 <details>